 The retail industry is constantly changing thanks to advancements in technology.
 Many companies today are investing in virtual assistance tools, predictive analytics, market research and efficient software solutions to offer users faster and more convenient shopping experiences.

-If you want to stay ahead of the pack, you’ll need to learn the latest retail technology trends which could have a significant impact on your business.
+If you want to stay ahead of the pack, discover the latest retail technology trends that could significantly impact your business.

 1. Augmented Reality

-According to global 2019 data posted on Statista, 44% of Gen Z and Millennial shoppers indicated they’d used AR to help them with their shopping experience.
-Additionally, while 35%-47% of consumers across generations haven’t tried AR-assisted shopping yet, but would like to if given the chance.
+According to global data posted on Statista, 44% of Gen Z and Millennial shoppers indicated they’d used AR to help them with their shopping experience.
+Additionally, while 35%-47% of consumers across generations haven’t tried AR-assisted shopping yet, they would if given the chance.

 Some apparel stores, such as Timberland, even let users see themselves in new clothes by standing in front of AR mirrors.
 That’s a lot faster than going to a fitting room to change in and out of various outfits.

 Another retail tech trend is the rise of omnichannel.
-Customers use multiple platforms to research, browse and purchase products.
-They might learn about a product through Instagram, shop on the website, call customer service for inquiries and get in touch with chatbots.
+Customers use multiple platforms to research, browse and purchase products, in person and online.
+They might learn about a product through Instagram, shop on the website, call customer service for inquiries, get in touch with chatbots and browse in-store.

-Leveraging omnichannel experiences lets brands interact with customers through a variety of digital and physical touchpoints.
-Companies can seamlessly interact with customers and more effectively engage them in their products and services.
+Leveraging omnichannel experiences lets brands interact with customers through various digital and physical touchpoints and more effectively engage them in their products and services.

-As consumers, we’ve all had that “gotta have it” moment, whether with a pair of shoes, an outfit or a car.
+As consumers, we’ve all had that “gotta have it” moment, whether with shoes, an outfit or a car.
 We might spend hours browsing retail stores or scouring Google images to search reviews, get more details and more.

 Today, with the latest technology trends in the retail industry, users can simply snap a photo to find an online retailer.

-For instance, with Pinterest Lens, users point their camera to an item to search for it.
-They may take a picture of a plate of food to find the recipe, or place their phone camera lens on a watch to identify the brand.
+For instance, with Google Lens or Pinterest Lens, users point their camera to an item to search for it.
+They may take a picture of a plate of food to find the recipe or place their phone camera lens on a watch to identify the brand, for example.

-Pinterest reports that 55% of shoppers believe that visual search is important in developing their personal style.
-Additionally, 85% of surveyed respondents prioritized visual information more than textual information when shopping for clothes and furniture.
+Pinterest reports 55% of shoppers believe visual search is important in developing their personal style.
+Additionally, 85% of surveyed respondents prioritized visual information over textual information when shopping for clothes and furniture.

-Target integrated its app with Pinterest Lens so shoppers can take pictures of a piece of furniture or decor and find a similar item on their online store.
-This enables customers to get the products they want to buy, instead of browsing through a search engine.
-This is especially useful for fashion and furniture products that have a unique aesthetic.
+Target integrated its app with Pinterest Lens so shoppers can take pictures of a piece of furniture or décor and find a similar item on their online store.
+This enables customers to get the products they want to buy instead of browsing through a search engine.
+This type of feature is especially useful for fashion and furniture products with a unique aesthetic.

-To leverage Pinterest’s tools, you’ll need to upload quality images, which may require you to create a business account.
+To leverage such visual search tools as a retailer, you’ll need to upload quality images, which may require you to create a business account.
 You can then identify keywords that come up when your brand or product images are scanned.
-You can even identify brands associated with your product by checking out related pins.
+With Pinterest, you can even identify brands associated with your product by checking out related pins.

 Another retail marketing technology trend to watch for this year is the rise of voice-assistive devices.
-If you’ve ever summoned Alexa to place an Amazon shopping order from your Echo device, you’ve got the idea of what AI-powered voice recognition can do.
+If you’ve ever summoned Alexa to place an Amazon shopping order from your Echo device, you’ve got an idea of what AI-powered voice recognition can do.
 The same goes for Siri on Apple devices.

 In fact, Statista recently reported that 34.9% of Americans had purchased online using a smart home speaker or digital assistant.
 Another 27.4% indicated they hadn’t tried this new retail technology trend but would like to purchase that way in the future.

-From TV remote controls to cell phones, voice recognition is becoming more popular because of the convenience it offers.
+From TV remote controls to cell phones, voice recognition is becoming more popular because of its convenience.

 It’s no surprise that voice-powered, hands-free technology is growing.
 After all, we live in a world where perpetual multitasking is a way of life.

-You thought Apple Pay on your cell phone and wearable devices was an innovative way to avoid contact when you pay, but what about palm scanning for payment?
+Sure, Apple Pay on your cell phone and wearable devices is an innovative way to avoid contact when you pay, but what about palm scanning for payment?
 With Amazon One, a quick hovering of your palm over a scanning device is all it takes.

 Gone are the days of layaway.
 Instant gratification is what drives consumers.
 And for those with limited or no credit cards, who can’t afford the full purchase price or don’t want to spend a lot up front, there are renewed options – buy now, pay later programs.

 When to Adapt to Retail Technology Trends